kubetail-org/hookahjs/README.md

 Note that if you initialize HookahJS after the `DOMContentLoaded` event fires, there may be a flash of unstyled content.
 To avoid this you can seed your page with `.hkjs--empty`/`.hkjs--not-empty` classes as necessary.

-### How to add HookahJS support selectively
+### How to initialize elements selectively

-By default, HookahJS will add event listeners to all current and future `<input>` and `<textarea>` elements.
+By default, HookahJS will add event listeners to all current and future input and textarea elements.
 To prevent this behavior you can listen to the `hkjs-init` event and call the `preventDefault()` method on the event object.
 You can also use the `hkjs` global object to add hooks to individual elements:

 ```javascript
 window.addEventListener('hkjs-init', function(ev) {